Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 \[ \mbox{with : } \, \beta_x = {\nu_x \over c} \lt 1 \,, \quad \gamma_x = {1 \over \sqrt{ 1 – { \nu_x² / c²}\, }} \gt 1 \]

 We have implicitly made the standard assumption that the origins of the coordinate systems coincide at tA = tB = 0. c is the the vacuum velocity of light.
-As we later will also need factors for relative velocities between frames in y-direction, I introduced the sub-script “x” for β and γ.
+As we later will also need factors for relative velocities between frames in y-direction, I introduced the sub-scripts “x” and “y” for β and γ.
+Without sub-script we refer to factors related to the horizontal relative motions in x-direction.

 \[ \begin{align} v_{x,B} \,&=\, { \,v_{x,A} + \nu_x \, \over 1 + v_{x,A} \, \nu_x / c^2} \, &\quad v_{x,A} \,&=\, { \,v_{x,B} – \nu_x \, \over 1 – v_{x,B} \, \nu_x / c^2} \\[10pt] v_{y,B} \,&=\, { \,v_{y,A} * \sqrt{\,1 – \beta_x^2 \, } \over 1 + v_{x,A} \, \nu_x / c^2} \, &\quad v_{y,A} \,&=\, { \,v_{y,B} * \sqrt{\,1 – \beta_x^2 \, } \over 1 – v_{x,B} \, \nu_x / c^2} \end{align} \]

-Note the difference between a velocity component vx,A measured for an object in frame A and the value of the relative horizontal velocity νx between the frames A and B.
+Note the difference between the velocity components vx,A and vx,B measured for the moving object in frames A and B, respectively, on the one side and the value of the relative horizontal velocity νx between the frames A and B on the other side.

-You may wonder why the velocity component in y-direction experiences a modification, whereas the spatial coordinates in y-direction remain unchanged.
-The reason is the time dilation effect experienced between observers in B versus observers in A. We shall look at this in detail in a minute.
+You may wonder why the velocity component in y-direction experiences a modification, whereas the spatial coordinates in y-direction remain unchanged by the LT.
+The reason is the time dilation effect experienced between observers in B and observers in A. We shall look at this effect in more detail in a minute.

-• An unchanged y-coordinate does NOT mean that two events in A measured to occur at the same time tA with the same y-coordinate yA, but different xA-coordinates, will be transformed to get the same y-coordinate in B at a common identical point in time tB in B. Simultaneous events in A may not occur simultaneously in B.
+• An unchanged y-coordinate does NOT mean that two events measured in A to occur at the same time tA with the same y-coordinate yA, but different xA-coordinates, will be transformed to get the same y-coordinate in B at a common identical time tB in B. Simultaneous events in A may not occur simultaneously in B. This may have an impact on the y-coordinates!

-Side remark: An “observer” is represented by a gigantic multitude of synchronized clocks placed at all relevant positions in a frame to register (= measure) space and time coordinates of all interesting key events.
+Side remark: An “observer” is in a certain sense represented by a multitude of synchronized clocks placed at all relevant positions in the spatial coordinate system of a reference frame.
+The “observer” has furthermore means to register measured space and time coordinates of all interesting key events.
+For practical and experimental purposes you may assume that measured data at distant points are saved in some local protocols which can be evaluated later on.

-The rod falls in frame A with a lower vertical velocity than in frame B
+The rod falls in frame B with a lower vertical velocity than in frame A

-Let us first see what the vertical velocity component of the rod object looks like in frame B. To refer to the rod, we use a leading sub-script “r“.
+Let us first see what the vertical velocity component of the rod object looks like in frame B. To relate a velocity component to the rod, we use a leading sub-script “r“.
 From the LT formulas above we get (with vr,x,A = 0) :

 \[ v_{r,y,B} = v_{r,y,A} * \sqrt{ \, 1 – \beta_x^2 \,} = {1 \over \gamma_x} * v_{r,y,A} = – {1 \over \gamma_x}\, v_y = const. \]